stef-timmermans/YeastLume/README.md

 ## 5. Training the BBDM Model
 With a checkpoint to a VQGAN, train the BBDM model with the following steps:

-1. Pull the model input data from remote (if necessary), as well as the VQGAN checkpoint (if not using pretrained).
+1. Pull the model input data and the VQGAN checkpoint from remote (if necessary).
+Please note that the BBDM model expects the VQGAN `last.ckpt` checkpoint file under [`checkpoints/VQGAN/`](checkpoints/VQGAN/).
+If this file is not present, the model will fail to begin training.
 ```shell
 module load rclone/1.66.0
 rclone copy -P gdrive:YeastLume/data/ data/